nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Expected: No task marked as **uncompleted**.
 Error details is shown in the status bar.

    1. Other incorrect commands to try: `undo`, `undo -1`
-      Expected: Similar to previous.
+      Expected: Similar to previous test case.

-### Find tasks by priority
+### Find Tasks by priority

 1. Find all tasks within HEY MATEz with the specified priority